MisterVladimir/vladutils/README.md

 Introduction
 ------------------
 This is an assorted collection of functions and classes that are too general for any one of my repositories.
-For example, here we can find an API for reading and writing *.tif image data and parsing its metadata.
-YAMLDict is a subclass of addict.Dict that provides methods for loading and dumping to YAML files.
+For example, here we can find an API for reading and writing TIF image data and parsing its metadata.
+Another example is YAMLDict, which is a subclass of addict.Dict that provides methods for loading and dumping Python objects to YAML files.
+I use this to write configuration files or generate, edit and save metadata.
 A few snippets I've pilfered from the internet; where this is the case I've commented in the source.

 Instalation